Minnie Edna (Miner) Gary was born in 1892 in Hexebarger, near Kingwood, Somerset County, PA, the daughter of Ephraim and

 Daughter Nancy Schrock married Wayne D. Schrock, son of Wayne Delbert and Nancy Jane (Brocht) Schrock.
 They are pictured and profiled in the volume, 'Mongst the Hills of Somerset.
 The profile said that the Schrocks' daughters "assist with the farm chores and are active in the Milksquirts 4-H Dairy Club.
 The Schrock family are active members of the Holy Trinity Lutheran church in Berlin."
 In 2013 and 2015, Nancy attended the national Minerd-Minard-Miner-Minor Reunion.

 Daughter Robin Brocht was twice married.
 Her first spouse was Mark Zambanini, who at one time was Chief of the Sipesville (PA) Fire Company.
 In July 2002, the Zambaninis were part of a massive national, state and community-wide effort led by Governor Mark Schweiker to rescue nine trapped coal miners in Quecreek, Somerset County.
 Among other news media outlets, Mark was interviewed on CNN, Fox, KDKA-TV and in the Pittsburgh Post-Gazette.
 They were befriended by broadcaster Geraldo Rivera, and are mentioned in Andrew Morton's book, Nine for Nine, and in the Post-Gazette's book, All Nine Alive!
 In the 2010s, they owned Zambo's Country Cottage restaurant along Route 281 (New Centerville Road) in New Centerville near Rockwood, Somerset County.
 Robin and her sister Kathy have donated hymnals to the historic Mt.
 Union Church near Casselman, used in the 1990s and 2000s for the annual Younkin-Junghen Reunion religious services.
 By 2017, Robin had remarried to Michael Knepper of Somerset.

 ~ Daughter Gladys (Gary) Kreger ~

 Daughter Gladys Gary (1922-1995) was born in 1922.

-When she was 18 years of age, Gladys eloped with 21-year-old iron worker Harold Dalton Kreger (1921-1997), the son of William W. and Pearl (Clevenger) Kreger, and the grandson of Benjamin F. and Emily J. "Emma" (Younkin) Kreger, of the family of Frederick J. and Delilah (Faidley) Younkin.
+When she was 18 years of age, Gladys eloped with 21-year-old iron worker Harold Dalton Kreger (1921-1997), the son of William W. and Pearl (Clevenger) Kreger, and the grandson of Benjamin Franklin "Badger" and Emily J. "Emma" (Younkin) Clevenger.
 Their wedding took place on Nov.
 14, 1940, in Cumberland, Allegany County, MD, where there was no waiting period for couples.
 Rev. A.K.
 Flora, of the Pentecostal Church of God, officiatiated at the wedding ceremony.

 The Kregersresided in Kingwood and Casselman, Somerset County and produced three sons -- Harold Dalton Kreger Jr., Larry William Kreger and Kerry Ray Kreger.